fahim-muntasir-niloy/fahim-muntasir-niloy/README.md

 ## 📝 Notable Publications

 - 🧠 *Lime-ray: What does a neural network see from X-rays?* – ICICT 2024
-- 🔍 *Gender Bias in Sexism Detection* – NSS 2024
+- 🔍 *Gender Bias in Sexism Detection* – NSySs 2024
 - 🏥 *Federated Learning in Healthcare* – Taylor & Francis (Preprint)
 - 🔧 *YOLOv8 Benchmarking for Fault Detection* – ICEEICT 2024
 → Full list on [Google Scholar](#) or [ResearchGate](https://www.researchgate.net/profile/Fahim-Muntasir)